-This Draft Environmental Impact Report (Draft EIR) analyzes the proposed project's short-term (construction-related) impacts and long-term (operational) impacts.
-The City of Commerce (as Lead Agency for this project) circulated a Notice of Preparation (NOP) and an Initial Study for a 30-day period to inform the public and other agencies that this Draft EIR will be prepared for the proposed project.
+The Draft Environmental Impact Report (Draft EIR) analyzed the proposed project's short-term (construction-related) impacts and long-term (operational) impacts.
+The City of Commerce (as Lead Agency for this project) circulated a Notice of Preparation (NOP) and an Initial Study for a 30-day period to inform the public and other agencies that a Draft EIR would be prepared for the proposed project.
 In addition, the NOP and the Initial Study indicated the scope and content of the environmental analysis that would be considered in the Draft EIR.

-This Draft EIR will be circulated for public review for a minimum of 45 days.
-During this 45-day review period, agencies, the public, and other interested parties are requested to comment on the Draft EIR focusing on the environmental analysis and any identified mitigation.
-The City of Commerce will respond to the individual comments received, and both the comments and City's responses will be incorporated into the Final EIR.
-The Final EIR will then be considered along with the project at public hearings.
-The project Applicant is Citadel Holdings Group, LLC, 4100 MacArthur Boulevard, Suite #100, Newport Beach, California 92660, and the Wash-Tel Commerce, LLC, 4100 MacArthur Boulevard, Suite #100, Newport Beach, California 92660.
+The Draft EIR was then circulated for public review for a period of 45 days.
+During this 45-day review period, agencies, the public, and other interested parties commented on the Draft EIR.
+The City of Commerce then oversaw the preparation of responses to the individual comments that were received, and both the comments and the City's responses were incorporated into the Final EIR.
+The comments and the responses are included in Volume 4.
+The Final EIR will then be considered along with the project by the City Council.